Research Project Information

 Your paper should be typed, double-spaced with a 1-inch margin on the left and a 1-inch margin on the top, right and bottom of the page (the 1-inch left margin is necessary in order to bind the thesis).
 Papers usually should be no more than 25-30 typed pages.

-Please submit a hard copy (with title page signed by your two advisors) AND an electronic copy (in Word) of your research report, abstract and title page (sample of abstract and title page form attached) to the Student Programs Office (located in Surge IV, room 125) at least 14 days prior to the presentation.
+Please submit your hard copy title page signed by your two advisors AND an electronic copy (in Word) of your research report, abstract and title page (sample of abstract and title page form attached) to Tami Ali, email@example.com at least 14 days prior to the presentation.
 A copy of all abstracts will be provided to everyone at the presentation.
 We MUST have your paper in by the deadline in order to allow time for your it to be read by a third reviewer (assigned by the Director of the MPVM Program), prior to your oral presentation.
 We suggest that you also provide your two advisors with a copy of your paper.

 The third reader will review the MPVM project as any reviewer would review a manuscriptsubmitted for publication in a scientific journal.
 He/she will share his/her comments with you before the MPVM project presentation date, and you should revise your MPVM project accordingly, in consultation with your two project advisors.
 Ideally, the third reader will also be present at the oral presentations to ask questions during the discussion session for your paper.

 When your paper is completely finalized (i.e., after you have made all corrections and changes requested by the third reviewer) and ready for binding, provide the original Student Programs Office.

 Comparison of histologic reproductive lesions and serologic responses in virgin heifers experimentally inoculated with Tritrichomonas foetus, Pentatrichomonas hominis or Tetratrichomonas sp.: Are Non-T. foetus trichomonads pathogenic for cattle?